JuliaRheology/RHEOS.jl/paper/paper.md

 ![Qualitative assessment of the fitted model.](predictfigure.png)

+This example and others are available as Julia Jupyther notebooks alongside the library.

 # Acknowledgements

 JLK Would like thank the George and Lillian Schiff Foundation for the PhD funding which facilitated this project.
 AB, JLK and AJK acknowledge the BBSRC grants BB/M002578/1, BB/K018175/1 and BB/P003184/1.